How to Choose the Right Driveway Alert Kit

 The Range of Wireless Driveway Alert Kits:

-When we discuss range, it is important to note we are referring to the “line of sight.”
-This is a distance calculated by math using the electrical components in the transmitter and receiver.
-Understand that in the real world, a variety of factors will reduce the actual transmission range of alerting kit.
+When we discuss range, it is important to note that we are referring to the “line of sight.”
+This distance is calculated using math using the electrical components of the transmitter and receiver.
+Understand that in the real world, various factors will reduce the alerting kit’s actual transmission range.

 For example, we carry the LRA-DR100 Driveway Alarm kit with a range of up to 1,000 ft.
-While this is a much longer range than you get with some lessor brands, we would not recommend this product for a large office with concrete construction.
-But if you have an average size home, it will work perfectly fine.
+While this is a much longer range than you get with some lesser brands, we would not recommend this product for a large office with concrete construction.
+But if you have an average-sized home, it will work perfectly fine.

 The MURS-BS-KIT is one of the longest-range monitoring kits on the market today with a LOS (line-of-sight) range of several miles.
-There are some situations where we would 100% recommend this product, like a home with an extremely long driveway, but for an average size home, it’s overkill.
+There are some situations where we would 100% recommend this product, like a home with an extremely long driveway, but for an average-sized home, it’s overkill.
 It’s much more expensive than the LRA-DR1000 and has a shorter battery life.
-But when you need something over an extremely long distance, it’s the go-to kit.
+But it’s the go-to kit when you need something over an extremely long distance.

-Then there are several models and brands that sit somewhere in the middle.
+Several models and brands fall somewhere in the middle.
 We will discuss all of these models a little further down the page.

 Driveway Monitoring Kits Features

 Finally, the features you need are another deciding factor.
-Do you need a driveway monitor that will also work as an intruder alert?
+Do you need a driveway monitor that works as an intruder alert?

 - Alert sensor type